aesawy83-ai/FMP-Group-2/README.md

 ## Introduction

-This repository presents the **Detect stage** of an AI-enabled façade inspection workflow developed for a **Master’s Final Project in AI for AECO**.
-It implements a **YOLO11 multi-class object detection pipeline**, trained and validated in **Google Colab** using a **public Roboflow dataset**, to automatically identify visible façade defects from inspection imagery across four key classes: **Crack, Efflorescence, Spalling, and Exposed Wires**.
-This computer vision baseline establishes the foundation for future **BIM-linked defect intelligence, Digital Twin integration, and lifecycle-driven asset assessment workflows**.
+This repository implements an AI-enabled façade inspection system focused on the Detect stage, forming the foundation for BIM-integrated Digital Twin workflows.

+The system uses a YOLO11 multi-class object detection pipeline, trained in Google Colab using a Roboflow dataset, to automatically identify façade defects from inspection imagery.

+This repository focuses on the Detect → Structure stages, while defining the architecture required for downstream BIM integration and Digital Twin lifecycle management.

 ---